-Action in Learning was a strategic priority for our staff in 2017 based on the results of School Improvement Program that was conducted in 2014.
+Action in Learning was a strategic priority for our staff in 2018 based on the results of School Improvement Program that was conducted in 2014.
 Action in Learning supports the College wide teaching and learning goals for continuous improvement.
-The focus for 2017 was Assessment for Learning, where staff formed interest groups with an elected leader who helped to form a question with the group based on reading current research, asking survey questions and analyzing teaching practices.
+The focus for 2018 was Technology, where staff formed interest groups with an elected leader who helped to form a question with the group based on reading current research, asking survey questions and analyzing teaching practices.
 The process lasted for two terms and then at the end all groups shared what they had found by presentations on both campuses.